MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Opmaak

-alfanumeriek patroon van elf tekens
+Alfanumeriek patroon van 11 tekens

 ### <a name="pattern"></a>Patroon